 Like campus-based programs, Online Gerontology Graduate Programs may be available in a variety of levels and formats.
 Some formats include certificate programs, master’s degree programs, PhDs, and dual programs.
 You may be able to pursue your gerontology courses online from anywhere with an internet connection (at any time of the day or night).
-However, keep in mind that while some programs are completely online, others may have in-person portions like a residency.
+However, keep in mind that while some gerontology programs are completely online, others may have in-person portions like a residency.
 If you are hoping to earn a medical degree in gerontology through online gerontology graduate programs, here are a few other factors to consider:

 Prerequisites – Typically, candidates complete undergraduate studies before pursuing a graduate gerontology degree online.
 That usually means earning a bachelor’s degree in biology, chemistry, or a similar area.
 Undergraduate students should take courses in subjects like the physical sciences, math, and life sciences.[i]

 Accreditation – Gerontology online programs should be accredited just like campus-based programs!